 I just love the feeling of walking into a craft store such as Michaels and know exactly what I will be making when I look a certain type of yarn.
 That is what happened when I went to Michael’s the last time and picked up some Caron Baby Cakes.

-I knew I would be going out with my husband soon on a date night and need a new clutch purse.
+I knew I would be going out with my husband soon on a date and need a new clutch purse.
 So, I thought a chevron stitch pattern would be perfect for that and that’s how my new pattern the Chevron Clutch Purse was designed in my head.

-There are different types of Chevron stitches, particular you can use this stitch with single crochet, double crochet, treble crochet or any bigger basic crochet stitches.
+There are different types of Chevron stitches, you can use this stitch with single crochet, double crochet, treble crochet or any bigger basic crochet stitches.
 In this pattern I used the single crochet based Chevron stitch.

 If you have never made this stitch before, I created a tutorial for it that can be accessed HERE.
-It includes many photos, step-by-step guide and a video to make it easy to understand, even for the visual learners.
+It includes many photos, a step-by-step guide and a video to make it easy to understand, for the visual learners.

 I should mention that the Chevron stitch has also another name which is the Ripple stitch.
 Many stitches have different names but all have the same stitch pattern.